mondoohq/cnspec/README.md

 ### Development

-Whenever you change protos or other auto-generated files, you will need to regenerate files for the compiler.
-To do this, make sure you have the necessary tools installed (e.g. protobuf):
+Whenever you change protos or other auto-generated files, you must regenerate files for the compiler.
+To do this, be sure you have the necessary tools installed (such as protobuf):

 ```bash
 make prep